Farewe/invacost_FAQ/Readme.md

 ## Question on how spatial scales are entered in the database

-If an article proclaims a loss in property values per house on a lake side, but does not tell us how many houses there actually are, how should I deal with it?
+Question: If an article proclaims a loss in property values per house on a lake side, but does not tell us how many houses there actually are, how should I deal with it?

-You must record the information as it is provided, i.e. take the cost as given by the authors (no necessary to multiply by the number of houses), and precise *unit (house)* in the **Spatial scale** column.
+Answer: You must record the information as it is provided, i.e. take the cost as given by the authors (no necessary to multiply by the number of houses), and precise *unit (house)* in the **Spatial scale** column.

-##
+## Question on how to categorize costs estimated at different levels

 Question: How do we treat costs that are given at a per individual level and/or are estimated as a total savings due to some effective control